tetyanaloskutova/remote-works/docs/integrations/googleforretail.rst

 Google for Retail
 =================

-Saleor has tools for generating product feed which can be used with Google Merchant Center.
-Final file is compressed CSV and saved in location specified by ``saleor.data_feeds.google_merchant.FILE_PATH`` variable.
+Remote-works has tools for generating product feed which can be used with Google Merchant Center.
+Final file is compressed CSV and saved in location specified by ``remote-works.data_feeds.google_merchant.FILE_PATH`` variable.

 To generate feed use command: